 4. With a device and internet connection, the services can be accessed at any time from anywhere.

-5. Highly Scalable, thus, can easily increase the capacity and customize them to fit the needs.
+5. Highly Scalable, thus, can quickly increase the capacity and customize them to fit the needs.

-7. Reliable Source of Storage, amidst Back up and Recovery of data, being easy, less expensive, and very fast.
+7. Reliable Source of Storage, amidst Back up and Recovery of data, being accessible, less expensive, and very fast.

-8. Efficient and productive in terms of cost and time, increasing the productivity of the firm.
+8. Efficient and productive in terms of cost and time, increasing the firm's productivity.